megakevin/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

 This allows us to run `pnpm run build` instead.

-We can also run this command automatically as part of `dotnet build` if we add the following to our `.csproj` file:
+Finally, we can have this command run automatically as part of `dotnet build` if we add the following to our `.csproj` file:

 ```xml